Skip to main content

 American expat living on Koh Tao since 2021.
 Travel consultant for solo travelers heading to Thailand.
 More about Jennifer.

-More from Thailand travel tips
+More from Thailand Travel Tips

 Want a real conversation about your trip?